joseantonio2001/secure_framework/README.md

     * The `prepend: true` option guarantees this security check runs before any other controller logic, ensuring its effectiveness even in applications using frameworks like Turbo.
     * The generator is idempotent and will not modify the controller if a CSRF protection rule already exists.

+9. **Automated Dependency Auditing**:
+    * The generator creates an idempotent Rake task at `lib/tasks/dependency_audit.rake` using the `bundler-audit` gem.
+    * This task scans your `Gemfile.lock` against a database of known vulnerabilities.
+    * It is designed for CI/CD integration and will fail the build process if insecure dependencies are found, enforcing a secure development lifecycle.

 ## Demonstration Application & Testing